nvcuong/variational-continual-learning/README.md

 # Variational Continual Learning
-This repository contains an implementation of the Variational Continual Learning (VCL) algorithms proposed by Nguyen, Li, Bui, and Turner (ICLR 2018).
+An implementation of the Variational Continual Learning (VCL) algorithms proposed by Nguyen, Li, Bui, and Turner (ICLR 2018).

 ## References:
 ```